se-for-sci/se-for-sci.github.io/content/week3/oodesign.md

 subclasses of `Shape` like `Rectangle` and `Circle` do know how to compute this, so they can be instantiated.

-When you use it, you can take any concrete (no abstract methods left) subclass of `Shape`.
-Again, when we get to static typing, we'll learn how to formalize this, for now, we have to trust duck typing and willpower to avoid using anything that's not in `Shape` when we accept it as an argument.
+When you require a `Shape` object, you can accept any concrete subclass of `Shape` (no abstract methods left).
+Again, when we get to static typing, we'll learn how to formalize this requirement, for now, we have to trust duck typing and willpower to avoid using anything that's not in `Shape` when we accept it as an argument.

 ### Why Composition/Aggregation?